This post may contain affiliate links. Please read our disclosure policy.

 Corn takes a bit longer to saute than most vegetables for two reasons.
 First, it has a lot of starch.
 And second, with a pan full of kernels, only the bottom layer is against the hot pan.

 Saute the kernels for 8 to 10 minutes, then give them a taste test.
-They should have no starchiness and be tender.
+They be tender but still have a little pop and they should not taste raw.
 If not finished, check again in one minute.

 Sauteed corn can be prepared in many more ways than corn on the cob.
-Butter and salt is never a bad choice, but you won’t regret getting adventurous with sauces and spices, here.
+Butter and salt is never a bad choice, but you won’t regret getting adventurous with sauces and spices.

 There are so many great ways to cook corn!
 Once you’ve mastered sauteing, you may want to try boiling, grilling, roasting, or even steaming it.